imavdhoot/avd-flo-nem/README.md

 A streaming CLI utility that converts Australian **NEM12** interval-meter files (`example.csv`) into ready-to-run SQL inserts (`output.sql`) for the `meter_readings` table.

+📘 See [Design Decisions & Implementation Summary](./design-decisions.md) for rationale and structure.

 ---

 ## 📁 Project structure